mamba2410/picowalker/README.md

 See the sister project: [picowalker-core](https://github.com/mamba2410/picowalker-core).

-This repo intends to add driver code for the picowalker-core to make a fully functioning pico-based pokewalker.
-Some other drivers will be added as well to support different hardware.
+This repo is for people who want to make their own Raspberry pi pico based pokewalker using the `picowalker-core` code.

 ## Project state

-Currently on a breadboard, but PCB schematics are in the works.
+I have a working prototype on a breadboard using the following hardware:

 - SSD1327 OLED display with on-the-fly image transcoding
 - IrDA 3-click IR interface
-- Generic interface-based buttons
+- Generic push buttons
 - 25LC512 64k EEPROM
+- BMA400 Accelerometer
 - Serial debug outputs over pico stdout
 - Debugging on swd
-- BMA400 Accelerometer

 The OLED can draw original Pokewalker-encoded images and convert them on-the-fly.
 The new images are 4-bpp so are twice as large in file size unfortunately.